top of page

 A PTA Unit is subject to termination and withdrawal of its charter by LAPTA for reasons such as: its General Membership votes to dissolve; noncompliance of affiliation requirements; violation of the Bylaws; or, for other causes, actions, or behaviors declared by LAPTA.

-Contact LAPTA President at president@louisianapta.org to discuss the situation and receive guidance on how to proceed.
+STEP 1: Contact LAPTA President at President@LouisianaPTA.org to discuss the situation and receive guidance on how to proceed.
 Complete Request to Dissolve an Existing PTA.

-OPTION 1: If a PTA has active members with voting rights from the current fiscal year, then the PTA shall follow the steps listed in the Bylaws for legally closing a unit in compliance with the IRS.
+STEP 2: Move to Dissolution: If the Local PTA Unit does not have active members who can vote to dissolve, then LAPTA conducts the vote among its Board of Directors with notice following the Bylaws guidance.
+If a PTA has active members with voting rights from the current fiscal year, then the PTA follows the steps listed in the Bylaws for legally closing a unit in compliance with the IRS:

-Step 3: Charter Withdrawal
+STEP 3: Charter Withdrawal

 bottom of page